Arab cuisine: Levant

-Levantine cuisine is the traditional cuisine of the Fertile Crescent.
+Levantine cuisine is the traditional cuisine of the Levant.
 Although now divided into Syria, Lebanon, Jordan, and Palestine, the region has historically been more united, and shares many culinary traditions.
 Although very similar, there is some variation within the Levantine area.

 The main ingredients used include olive oil, za'atar, garlic, olives, and rice, and common dishes include a wide array of mezze or bread dips, stuffings, and side dishes such as hummus, falafel, ful, tabouleh, labaneh, and baba ghanoush.

 Salads are often seasoned with lemon juice or pomegranate molasses.
 Foods are either grilled, baked, fried, or sautéed in olive oil; butter and cream are usually reserved for desserts.
 Vegetables are eaten raw, pickled, or cooked.

 Levantine cuisine is also famous for its wide range of cheeses, including shanklish, halloumi, and arisheh.

 The main alcoholic drink in the Levant is arak, a strong distilled spirit of the anise drinks family (like the Greek ouzo and the French pastis).
 Levantine cuisine also incorporates wines made in Syria and Lebanon, such as the renowned Domaine de Bargylus.